misol1/cmdgfx/README.md

 -   Zi  Set projection depth i for all 3d operations.
 Default: 500

 Other:
 -   C  Clear frame counter (print using [FRAMECOUNT] in string for text op)
 -   Gi,j  Set maximum allowed width and height of gxy files.
 Default: 256,256
 -   p  Preserve the content of the cmd window text buffer when starting cmdgfx
+- \- v  Enable origo mode for all poly operations (first coordinate is origo, rest are deltas)
+- \- V  Enable origo mode for all box operations

 Server:
 -   F  Flush the pipe input buffer between script and server
 - \- i  If set, ignore the file 'servercmd.dat' even if present